Employer of Record Laos | INS Global

 Laos observes 12 public holidays where employees are entitled to a paid day off.
 Working on these holidays usually involves a higher hourly rate.

 Employers must adhere to strict labor laws and regulations to avoid costly penalties and fines.
-Partnering with an experienced EOR in Laos ensures compliance during your expansion.
+Partnering with an experienced Employer of Record in Laos ensures compliance during your expansion.

 Yes!
 INS Global assists in the recruitment and management of a diverse workforce, simplifying the process of hiring both Laotian citizens and foreigners.